nalej/docs/tutorials/installingSDKindevice.md

 In order to be able to use the Nalej Python SDK, your device needs **Python 3.7** and **PIP 3** (version 18.1 or higher).
 It also needs the following libraries:

-- requests
+- requests (which allows you to send HTTP/1.1 requests in the easiest way possible).
-- pathlib
+- pathlib (which takes care of formatting path strings in the most appropriate format).
-- paho-mqtt
+- paho-mqtt (which implements versions 3.1 and 3.1.1 of the MQTT protocol).

 ## Installing the SDK